Skip to content

 Catching Leaks with AddressSanitizer

 The good news is that modern compilers provide powerful runtime detection tools.
 AddressSanitizer (ASan) is a built-in memory error detector in GCC and Clang.
-By adding -fsanitize=address at compile time, we can automatically detect leaks, out-of-bounds accesses, use-after-free errors, and more.
+Adding the -fsanitize=address compiler flag allows it to automatically detect leaks, out-of-bounds accesses, use-after-free, and more.

-After compiling and running, ASan reports at program exit:
+After compiling and running, ASan reports upon exit:

 text